jpoehls/zduck.com/_posts/2013/2013-08-09-tableaukit-powershell-module-for-tableau.md

 ### List all dashboard worksheets

-How about we get a list of all dashboards and their worksheets for all of our workbooks.
+Let's get a list of all dashboards and their worksheets for all of our workbooks.

 Oh, and we want that list presented in a GUI that we can